 Who is J’raxis 270145?

-J’raxis 270145 (IPA: [d͡ʒʌʔ.'ɹ̠æk.sɪs], juh-RAK-sis) is an IT professional and liberty activist from Grafton, New Hampshire.
+J’raxis 270145 (IPA: [d͡ʒʌʔ.'ɹ̠æk.sɪs], juh-RAK-sis) is a liberty activist and IT professional from Grafton, New Hampshire.
 You can contact him at jraxis_NOSPAM@NOSPAM_jraxis.com.
 You can also find him on the DALnet IRC network in #, typically under the nick J^raxis or J_raxis.
 His PGP key is 0xBF9B0F53.
 Copies can also be found at the MIT and Ubuntu keyservers.

 J’raxis is a libertarian, an eleutherian, a voluntaryist, and an anarcho-capitalist: A liberal in the classical, and proper, meaning of the word.
 He is a secular humanist, and believes that human behavior and morality ought to be guided by the Non-Aggression Principle.
 His personal motto is “Quod vis fac.”

 J’raxis moved to New Hampshire in 2007 as part of the Free State Project.
-He has most recently been a liberty activist in Grafton, New Hampshire, centering around town politics, and formerly engaged in legislative activism in Concord, the state capital, working with the New Hampshire Liberty Alliance.
+He was mover #200.
+He has most recently been a liberty activist in Grafton, centering around town politics, and formerly engaged in legislative activism in Concord, the state capital, working with the New Hampshire Liberty Alliance and Citizens for Criminal Justice Reform – New Hampshire.

-Someday, J’raxis·Org will host some open source software that J’raxis has developed.
+Someday, J’raxis·Org will host some free software that J’raxis has developed.

 Other Iraxian domains